nx-js/observer-util/README.md

 ## Usage

 The two building blocks of reactivity are **observables** and **reactions**.
-Observable objects represent the state and reactions are functions, which react to state changes.
+Observable objects represent the state and reactions are functions, that react to state changes.
 In case of transparent reactivity, these reactions are called automatically on relevant state changes.

 ### Observables

-Observables are Proxies, which can be created with the `observable` function.
+Observables are transparent Proxies, which can be created with the `observable` function.
 From the outside they behave exactly like plain JS objects.

 ```js
 import { observable } from '@nx-js/observer-util'